-Doorbell buttons and covers come in a variety of materials, shapes, sizes and colors that allow you to express your personal taste and match your décor.
+Doorbell buttons and covers come in a variety of materials, shapes, sizes and colors that allow you to express your personal taste and match your home decor.

 While doorbell buttons are usually made of plastic, the covers that surround them are available in a variety of materials.
 Metal finishes include bronze, brass, nickel, copper, pewter, chrome, silver and other metals.
 Covers are also available in ceramics, glass, wood or plastic.
 Many metal covers may acquire a burnished or aged look over time, while other surfaces are designed to maintain their original appearance.

 Most doorbell buttons come in basic black, white or amber.
-However, there are kits available that feature other colors, including back-lit buttons that change colors on a timed cycle.
-Doorbell covers come in dozens of colors, depending on the material and decorative theme.
+However, there are kits available that feature other colors, including backlit buttons that change colors on a timed cycle.
+Doorbell covers come in nearly every color, depending on the material and decorative theme.

-Pick the perfect doorbell that will serve your family well with weatherproof buttons, lighted systems or motion systems.
+Pick the best doorbell for your family's needs with weatherproof buttons, lighted systems or motion systems.

-- Weatherproof doorbell buttons are perfect for gates, garages and back doors, while weatherproof receivers are ideal for outdoor areas such as decks, patios, swimming pools and play areas where you normally wouldn’t hear a doorbell ringing inside the house.
+- Weatherproof doorbell buttons are perfect for gates, garages and back doors.
+Weatherproof receivers are ideal for outdoor areas such as decks, patios, swimming pools and play areas where you normally wouldn’t hear a doorbell ringing inside the house.

-- Lighted systems for hearing impaired - Doorbells for hearing impaired persons or people working in noisy areas feature a flashing light alert when a visitor is at the door.
+- Lighted systems for the hearing impaired or people working in noisy areas feature a flashing light alert when a visitor is at the door.
 This type of doorbell is available in both wired and wireless versions.
 You can also choose to supplement your existing doorbell system with a separate wireless transmitter especially designed for this purpose.
 The transmitters come in both battery and plug-in units.

-- Pet doorbells - A collar-activated system controls your pet’s indoor and outdoor access.
+- Pet doorbells are a collar-activated system that controls your pet’s indoor and outdoor access.

 - Lighted buttons help visitors locate the doorbell at night and lets you know if your doorbell is working.
 It also confirms the status of wireless systems that operate on batteries.